laminlabs/lamindb/README.md

 <!-- from here on, slight deviation from preface.md, where all this is treated in the walk through in more depth -->

-Running this code inside a script or notebook, e.g., via `python create-fasta.py`, produces the following data lineage.
+Running this code inside a script via `python create-fasta.py` produces the following data lineage.

 ```python
 artifact = ln.Artifact.get(key="sample.fasta")